microsoft/unilm/layoutlm/README.md

 ## Introduction

-LayoutLM is a simple but effective pre-training method of text and layout for document image understanding tasks.
+LayoutLM is a simple but effective pre-training method of text and layout for document image understanding and information extraction tasks, such as form understanding and receipt understanding.
 LayoutLM archives the SOTA results on multiple datasets.
 For more details, please refer to our paper:

 [LayoutLM: Pre-training of Text and Layout for Document Image Understanding](https://arxiv.org/abs/1912.13318) Yiheng Xu, Minghao Li, Lei Cui, Shaohan Huang, Furu Wei, Ming Zhou, arXiv Preprint, 2019